Techtonica/curriculum/personal-brand/personal-branding.md

 ### Specific Things To Learn

-- Using Twitter—following, tweeting, blocking, and muting
+- Using Twitter (or X) following, tweeting, blocking, and muting
 - Tips for blogging
 - Tips for being social through GitHub